umbraco/UmbracoDocs/13/umbraco-cms/reference/content-delivery-api/output-caching.md

 - If editors require immediate publishing of content updates (see above).
 - When using personalization in the API output.
-- If a custom property editor requires re-rendering for every request (i.e. if a property value converter outputs the current time).
+- If a custom property editor requires re-rendering for every request (for example if a property value converter outputs the current time).

 ## Configuring output caching